mxmoss/testGit/README.md

 Click [New pull Request]
 (Essentially https://github.com/mxmoss/testGit/pull/new/Dev )

 This initiates a pull request.
-The pull request checks to see whether the two branchs are able to merge.
+The pull request checks to see whether the two branches are able to merge.
 Write an reason for the pull request.

 You will see something like this:
 "mxmoss wants to merge 1 commit into master from Dev"